apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New Zealand lists Hamas as terrorists, sanctions 'extremist' settlers**
+**Shohei Ohtani: Baseball superstar announces marriage to Japanese woman**

-You can read more about it [here](https://www.ynetnews.com/article/skpzl9pha).
+You can read more about it [here](https://www.bbc.com/news/68432928).

 ## Requirements
 - Python 3.8